Charles Rodman Campbell: Triple murders

-Police were told by a neighbor girl that she saw Campbell sneaking around Wicklund's yard with a knife that morning, and other neighbors observed him heading towards the house with a large blanket roll in his hands.
-It was also obvious that Campbell's getaway from the crime scene was extremely sloppy, with no attempt to conceal anything.
-A bloody hand print was found on a drinking glass in the Wicklunds' kitchen that matched his fingerprints, and a trail of Renae Wicklund's jewelry was running from the front door of the house down the walkway.
-Campbell's car had dried blood on the driver's side door handle, and the above-mentioned earring of Shannah's was found in the back seat.
-A pair of earrings belonging to Renae were found in Campbell's pants pockets when he was arrested.
-In addition, a fellow work-release resident directed police to a location along the banks of the Snohomish River, where he and Campbell had been on the evening of April 14.
-Divers retrieved more jewelry and knick-knacks taken from the Wicklund's home.
-When questioned by police, Hendrickson stated that "the man who'd attacked Renae eight years earlier" was the only possible perpetrator he could think of.
+A neighbor of Wicklund's told police she saw Campbell sneaking around Wicklund's yard with a knife that morning, and other neighbors observed him heading towards the house with a large blanket roll in his hands.
+After investigating the crime scene, investigators found a drinking glass with a bloody handprint on it which matched Campbell's fingerprints; Campbell also left a trail of Renae Wicklund's jewelry running from the front door of the house down the walkway.
+Campbell's car had dried blood on the driver's side door handle, and Shannah's earring was found in the back seat.
+Investigators found a pair of Renae's earrings in Campbell's pants pockets during his arrest.
+In addition, a fellow work release resident directed police to a location along the banks of the Snohomish River, where he and Campbell had been on the evening of April 14.
+There, diving units recovered several pieces of clothing, decoration, and jewelry, including pottery, other pairs of earrings, a bracelet, necklaces, a pair of jeans, and a shirt from the river.
+When questioned by police, Donald Hendrickson stated that "the man who'd attacked Renae eight years earlier" was the only possible perpetrator he could think of.

 Campbell was arrested at the Monroe Reformatory on April 19, and charged with first degree murder.
-Held in the Snohomish County Jail, he was unpopular with other prisoners, since he had murdered a child, and because the circumstances of his crime meant that stricter rules would be imposed on the freedoms of inmates on parole.
+Held in the Snohomish County Jail, he was unpopular with other prisoners because he had murdered a child; additionally, the circumstances of his crime meant that stricter rules would be imposed on the freedoms of inmates on parole.